davidebriani/microwatcher/README.md

 mkvirtualenv microwatcher
 ```

-Then grab a good quality and short USB cable, attach the ESP via USB, and:
+Then grab a short and good quality USB cable, attach the ESP via USB, and:

 ```sh
 ./flash.sh
 ```

-A device will be automatically selected and you will be asked to confirm it is the one to flash.
+The script will try to automatically detect your device and you will be asked to confirm it is the one to flash.

 ### With Docker